1993 World Snooker Championship

-The 1993 World Snooker Championship (also referred to as the 1993 Embassy World Snooker Championship for the purposes of sponsorship) was a professional ranking snooker tournament that took place between 17 April and 3 May 1993 at the Crucible Theatre in Sheffield, England.
+The 1993 World Snooker Championship (also referred to as the 1993 Embassy World Snooker Championship for sponsorship reasons) was a professional ranking snooker tournament that took place between 17 April and 3 May 1993 at the Crucible Theatre in Sheffield, England.
+Organised by the World Professional Billiards and Snooker Association, it was the ninth and final ranking event of the 1992–93 snooker season and the seventeenth consecutive World Snooker Championship to be held at the Crucible, the first tournament at this location having taken place in 1977.